webpack/changelog-v5/guides/persistent-caching.md

 Webpack is not able to handle all these cases out-of-the-box.
 That's why we've chosen the safe way and made persistent caching an opt-in feature.
 We want you to learn how to enable persistent caching to give you the correct hints.
-We want you to know which configuration need to be used to handle i. e. your custom build script.
+We want you to know which configuration needs to be used to handle i. e. your custom build script.

 # Build dependencies, version and name